 What Are Perth Mint Certificates?

-The Perth Mint Certificate Program (PMCP) is operated by The Perth Mint of Western Australia, a mint wholly owned by the Government of Western Australia.
-The PMCP allows UK investors, savers and pension funds to own investment grade silver bullion and also gold and platinum bullion.
+The Mint is wholly owned by the Government of Western Australia.
+The PMCP allows UK investors, savers, and pension funds to own investment grade silver, as well as gold bullion.

 How Much Do Perth Mint Silver Certificates Cost?

-The cost of Perth Mint Allocated and Unallocated Silver Certificates is based on four factors:
+The cost of Perth Mint Unallocated Silver Certificates is based on three factors: